Case study 3

 Before a single concept, a map of everything the PM envisioned.

 I began with process mapping to understand the full workflow the Product Manager had in mind.
-Her vision extended beyond what the existing product covered.
-Understanding the complete methodology she wanted to support digitally was the foundation for everything that followed.
+The PM's vision extended beyond what the existing product covered and understanding that complete methodology was the foundation for everything that followed.

 Research and competitive analysis